PokemonGo-Enhanced/Enhanced-Backend/FEATURES.md

   - Is the Pokemon one of a kind in its evolutionary tree
   - Does the Pokemon have high CP
   (computed as over 1000 or over 80% of other CP)
+- [ ] There is a bulk Transfer button.
+For ease of implementation, this should always confirm first, * though this too can be turned off.

+#### Evolve Pokemon
+- [ ] For now, Pokemon can only be evolved using the Evolve button on a specific Pokemon card.
+The Evolve button is only enabled when enough candy is present.